brainglobe/cellfinder/doc_build/main/user_guide/run.md

 * `--artifact-keep` Save artifacts into the initial xml file
 * `--max-cluster-size` Largest putative cell cluster where splitting should be attempted
-* `--soma-diameter` The expected soma size in pixels in the x/y dimensions
+* `--soma-diameter` The expected soma size in um in the x/y dimensions
-* `--ball-xy-size` The size in pixels of the ball used for the morphological filter in the x/y dimensions
+* `--ball-xy-size` The size in um of the ball used for the morphological filter in the x/y dimensions
-* `--ball-z-size` The size in pixels of the ball used for the morphological filter in the z dimension
+* `--ball-z-size` The size in um of the ball used for the morphological filter in the z dimension
 * `--ball-overlap-fraction` The fraction of the ball that has to cover thresholded pixels for the centre pixel to be considered a nucleus pixel